Ludwig Wittgenstein: Realschule in Linz

 Wittgenstein was taught by private tutors at home until he was 14 years old.
 Subsequently, for three years, he attended a school.
-After the deaths of Hans and Rudi, Karl relented, and allowed Paul and Ludwig to be sent to school.
+After the deaths of Hans and Rudi, Karl relented and allowed Paul and Ludwig to be sent to school.
 Waugh writes that it was too late for Wittgenstein to pass his exams for the more academic Gymnasium in Wiener Neustadt; having had no formal schooling, he failed his entrance exam and only barely managed after extra tutoring to pass the exam for the more technically oriented k.u.k.
-Realschule in Linz, a small state school with 300 pupils.
-In 1903, when he was 14, he began his three years of formal schooling there, lodging nearby in term time with the family of Dr. Josef Strigl, a teacher at the local gymnasium, the family giving him the nickname Luki.
+Realschule in Linz, a small state school whose 300 pupils included Adolf Hitler.
+In 1903, when he was 14, he began his three years of formal schooling there, lodging nearby during the term with the family of Josef Strigl, a teacher at the local gymnasium, the family giving him the nickname Luki.